+Stage 2

-Stage 2 Written Warning
+Written Warning

-If the employee fails to make the necessary improvements or if the poor attendance/work/conduct is more serious than that which would mean an oral warning. he/she will normally be issued with a formal written warning by his/her Line Manager's he/she will normally be issued with a formal written warning by his/her Line Manager's immediate superior (usually a Service Manager) which will be valid for a period of nine months.
+If the employee fails to make the necessary improvements or if the poor attendance/work/conduct is more serious than that which would mean an oral warning, he/she will normally be issued with a formal written warning by his/her Line Manager's immediate superior (usually a Service Manager) which will be valid for a period of nine months.
 During the disciplinary meeting the Lne Manager will present the case and the Service Manager, acting as Chairperson will determine if disciplinary action is necessary and if so, if a written warning is appropriate.
-The written warning will give details of the complaint, the improvements required and the timescale for improvement.
+The written warning will give details of the complaint, the improvements required and the timescale for improvement,

-The staff member will also be advised that falure to improve may result in the issuing of a final written warning under Stage 3 of the disciplinary procedure.
+The staff member will also be advised that failure to improve may result in the issuing of a final written warning under Stage 3 of the disciplinary procedure.
 The warning will be disregarded for disciplinary purposes after nine months, subject to satisfactory improvement during this period.

-Final Written Warning
+Stage 3 Final Written Warning